 Neuhausen researches identification of environmental and genetic stressors that predispose people to disease.
 Her work focuses primarily on ovarian and breast cancers and on celiac disease.
 Neuhausen works to understand why some individuals are more prone to develop certain illnesses.
 Her research emboldens the design and implementation of programs created to keep such at-risk people healthy.

 Wang has focused on epidemiological research in cervical cancer and in non-Hodgkin lymphoma and seeks to better understand the molecular and genetic contributions to cancer causation.
 Wang investigates the role of immunity and inflammation in cancers among women and is currently expanding the scope of her research to other chronic diseases that disproportionately affect women.

 In 1995 and 1996, 133,479 female teachers and public school professionals in California participated in a large prospective cohort study.
 Since then, through mailed questionnaires and biological samples, those women have offered information about their respective lifestyles, health, and backgrounds.
 This huge cache of data has allowed researchers to determine a set of differentiators between women who have developed cancer from those who have not.

 Some of the most recent findings from the California Teacher Study include:

-small particulate air pollution is related to the risk of cardiovascular disease deaths
+Small-particulate air pollution is related to the risk death from cardiovascular disease

 Now, in an expansion of the California Teacher Study, researchers are collecting blood and saliva samples from more than 20,000 cohort members with no history of any cancer.
-This large group of biospecimens, along with data on diet, lifestyle and other factors, will help researchers identify new biomarkers for early detection, predict responses to treatments, and identify genetic and environmental interactions.
-This new information could lead to better treatments and perhaps prevention of cancer.
+This large group of biospecimens—combined with data on diet, lifestyle and other factors—will help researchers identify new biomarkers for early detection, predict responses to treatments, and identify genetic and environmental interactions.
+The new information could lead to better treatments and, perhaps, the prevention of cancer.